Differentiable Structure Learning and Causal Discovery for General Binary Data: General discrete data: A nonidentifiable model

 \begin{corollary} If $X\sim\MBD(\boldp)$, then {every} marginal distribution and {every} conditional distribution of $X$ is again multivariate Bernoulli. \end{corollary}

-\section{General discrete data: a nonidentifiable model}
+\section{General discrete data: A nonidentifiable model}

-We first establish that, for fully general binary data, neither the causal structure nor the associated parameters can be identified from a single observational environment \footnote{By ``single environment'' we mean i.i.d. samples from a fixed observational distribution $p(X)$ with no interventions or exogenous shifts.
-In contrast, with multiple observational environments—or with interventional data—causal structure can be identified under standard invariance assumptions; see \citet{guo2022causal, huang2020causal}.}.
-The intuition is simple: for any fixed topological sort (or order) of the variables (Definition~\ref{def:topo_sort}) there exists a unique causal structure and associated parameters that reproduces the observed distribution exactly.
-Because a set of $p$ variables admits up to $p!$ distinct topological orders, it renders the model fundamentally non-identifiable.
+We first establish that, for fully general binary data, neither the causal structure nor the associated parameters can be identified from a single observational environment \citep{guo2022causal,huang2020causal}.
+The intuition is simple: For any fixed topological sort\footnote{A \emph{topological sort is a permutation $\pi$ of $V$ such that $X_{\pi(i)} \to X_{\pi(j)} \;\Longrightarrow\; i<j.$}} of the variables there exists a unique causal structure and associated parameters that reproduces the observed distribution exactly.
+Since there are $p!$ distinct topological sorts, this renders the model fundamentally non-identifiable.